-Right side of mask is covered with a small layer of lime; and painted patterns of red.
+Right side of mask is encased in in lime; decorated with painted patterns of black, red, white and blue.

 Early ethnographic accounts suggested that the word 'Tatanua' incorporated the local names or variants for the spirit 'tanua'; or the soul of the deceased individual.

-The Tatanua mask does not represent an individual or his spirit, but the representation of a true man.
-Not simply in physical characteristics, but within a broader sense of culturally defined male capabilities.
+The Tatanua mask does not represent an individual or his spirit, but looks "just like a true man" (Gunn, 1997:60).
+Not simply in physical characteristics, but within a broader sense of culturally defined male capabilities (Clay, 1987:66).